-The Group reports an operating profit for the year of £160k (2018: £157k).
+The Group reports profit before tax for the year of £182k (2019: £160k).
 The current year and prior year profit relate solely to ongoing activities.
+The Directors do not recommend payment of a dividend.

 Subsequent events

 There have been no significant subsequent events to note.